CAL English Proficiency Test: Diagnostic for Students

 Download the PDF for a quick overview.

-The CAL EPT: Diagnostic tests focus on CEFR levels A1 to B1 and can be for a variety of purposes, which include informing instruction in the classroom, measuring the development of students’ English language proficiency, measuring improvements to English language programs, and providing insight into students’ English language proficiency to determine whether they are ready to take a more comprehensive exam, such as the CAL EPT–Student.
+Performances on the assessment are interpreted in terms of the proficiency levels defined by the Common European Framework of Reference (CEFR) (Council of Europe, 2011).
+The assessment focuses on CEFR levels A1 – B1, and a score of “Above B1” may also be obtained.
+The CAL EPT Diagnostic can be used for a variety of purposes, which include informing instruction in the classroom, measuring the development of students’ English language proficiency, measuring improvement to English language programs, and providing insight into students’ English language proficiency to determine whether they are ready to take a more comprehensive exam, such as the CAL English Proficiency Test for Students.

-The CAL EPT: Diagnostic is available through CAL’s test operations partners in Latin America.
+The CAL EPT Diagnostic is available through CAL’s sales and test operations partners in Latin America.